SWC-OSG-Workshop/general/novice/DHTC/07-dagman.md

 ~~~~

 We see two runing jobs.
 One is the dagman job which manages the execution of NAMD jobs.
 The other is the actual NAMD execution "namd_run_dag0.sh".
+Once the dag
+completes, you will see four .tar.gz files "OutFilesFromNAMD_dag0.tar.gz,
+OutFilesFromNAMD_dag1.tar.gz, OutFilesFromNAMD_dag2.tar.gz,
+OutFilesFromNAMD_dag3.tar.gz".
+If the output files are not empty, the jobs are
+successfully completed.
+Of course, a through check up requires looking at the ouput
+results.

 The example described above has  simple inter relation among the jobs.
 DAGMan is
 capable of dealing with the acyclic graph jobs with complex inter relations.
 Also